Are you looking for tips on how to save for a house fast?

 The one thing I will say about cashback apps, is that you shouldn’t use them as an excuse to buy more stuff and spend more money.
 After all, the goal of a cashback app is to save a little bit of extra money, not end up spending more money just because you can get a small percentage of cash back.

-Here at Be The Budget, our #1 recommended cashback app is Rakuten.
-With Rakuten, I’ve seen cashback opportunities ranging from 1% to as high as 15% from a ton of different retailers.
-Oh, and if you sign up using the link below, you will receive a $10 cashback bonus after making your first $25 of qualifying cash back purchases.
+Here at Be The Budget, our favorite cashback app is Rakuten.
+With Rakuten, I’ve seen cashback opportunities ranging from 1% to as high as 15% (take that credit cards!).
+Plus, if you sign up using the link below, you will receive a $10 cashback bonus after making your first $25 of qualifying cash back purchases.
+Click Here To Sign up for Rakuten.

 11. Find An Accountability Partner